apoorwa1/roboreact/README.md

 # roboreact
 https://apoorwa1.github.io/roboreact/

-React App using two external APIs to render data and image
+React App using two external APIs - RoboHash and JSONPlaceholder to render data and image